 3OS Paper #1

 Abstract: The shift in American commercial sector focus from industrial/material to services/information should be paralleled in a shift of combat offset strategy.
 This theory is reinforced by the fact that previous commercial advantages have precipitated a major change in Defense Policy to seize strategic advantage.
 The lack of an effective pivot since the US outsourced most mass-production precedes a major strategic flaw in effective warfighting.
-It will require completely reformulating maneuver doctrine away from a focus on large material, and the material focus of acquisition needs to shift focus towards information and speed of thought.
+It will require completely reformulating maneuver doctrine away from a focus on large material, and the basis of acquisition needs to shift focus from material towards information and speed of thought.

 Learning More Lessons From Pearl Harbor

 American economic evolution has been the driving force behind every aspect of the American military, almost since the very beginning of the United States.
 This makes sense, as traditionally, economics has been the number one reason we as a nation choose to fight.
 True, there have been noble conflicts such as the Global War on Terrorism (GWOT), which saw not just $178+ billion in direct economic loss, but also 2,977 victims before the first soldier was deployed to the GWOT.
 But there have also been some pretty nefarious reasons troops have been deployed, like the banana republic wars or the annexation of Hawaii.
 In all of these, an economic driver was at least partially a catalyst for deployment of force.
 Yet while economics may be the reason Congress and the Executive deploy the military, the US Department of Defense (DoD) is particularly concerned with how economic evolution drives the military itself internally, regardless of deployment policy from Washington.